 As principal in charge, Doug provides hands-on leadership at each phase of every single Q+ project.
 Much of his work focuses on the front end of the process, from the programming and schematic design phases, to client communications.
 In recent years, the firm has shifted toward more educational projects, and continues its focus on designs that are rooted in the community.

 Doug earned a Master of Architecture and a Bachelor of Design at Clemson University.
 He is a member and past president of the South Carolina Chapter of the American Institute of Architects, is NCARB certified, and is registered to practice in South Carolina and Georgia.
-A LEED Accredited Professional and an engaged member of the community, Doug currently serves as the Southeast Regional Governor for the Association for Learning Environments and sits on the Board of Directors for the 701 Center for Contemporary Art.
+A LEED Accredited Professional and an engaged member of the community, Doug currently serves as the Southeast Regional Governor for the Association for Learning Environments and sits on both the Historic Columbia Foundation Board and the Board of Directors for the 701 Center for Contemporary Art.

-Previous leadership service includes the Clemson Advancement Foundation for Building and Design; the Clemson University President's Advisory Board, the Council of Educational Facilities Planners International, SC Chapter (past president); Columbia Design League; the University of South Carolina Board of Dance; the Historic Columbia Foundation; the Community Design Center of Columbia (two years as chairman); the Dreher Foundation; the Shandon Neighborhood Council (president); and as a founding board member and graduate of Leadership Columbia and Leadership South Carolina.
+Previous leadership service includes the Clemson Advancement Foundation for Building and Design; the Clemson University President's Advisory Board; Columbia Design League (Founding Board Member); the University of South Carolina Board of Dance; the Community Design Center of Columbia (two years as chairman); the Dreher Foundation; the Shandon Neighborhood Council (president); and a graduate of Leadership Columbia and Leadership South Carolina.